 I do not live in the world of sobriety.English actor (February 13, 1938 — May 2, 1999) known for his brutish persona and extraordinary real-life drinking.
 Some of his minor early roles were in Hammer films, including Paranoiac and The Curse of the Werewolf, his first starring role and Hammer's only werewolf movie.
 He also made several films with Ken Russell, including The Devils, Tommy (based on The Who's rock opera) and Women in Love.
 He played Bill Sikes in the 1968 Best Picture Oscar winner, Oliver!.
 (The director, Carol Reed, was his uncle.
 Oliver had refused to work with him until he was established as an actor to avoid accusations of nepotism.)
 For a little while in the late 1960s and early 1970s, he was the highest-paid actor in Europe.
 Interestingly, he was the only British star of the period who didn't have any experience or training in the theater.
 (He stated in interviews that he considered "life" to be the best teacher for actors, and thought that acting coaches were just actors who couldn't get work.)
 He played Athos in Richard Lester's trilogy of Musketeer films (including The Three Musketeers (1973), The Four Musketeers, and The Return of the Musketeers).
 His career faltered by the 80s and he was mostly reduced to doing paycheck roles, though he did get some respectable work, including playing the god Vulcan in The Adventures of Baron Munchausen, Billy Bones in a well-received 1990 TV adaptation of Treasure Island, and the slave dealer Proximo in Gladiator.
 He died while filming that last one, forcing some creative story alterations.Reed was infamous for his heavy drinking and marathon "pub crawls."
 He got into a bar brawl in 1963 that resulted in a scar on his face that he was afraid would end his career (and accounted for the facial hair he often sported thereafter); another time he threw up on Steve McQueen.
 He was also close friends with Keith Moon, a relationship which caused him no end of trouble.
-However, BRIAN BLESSED managed to wrangle him into sobriety for the length of filming on Prisoner Of Honor, primarily by being large and scary (in essence, by simply being BRIAN BLESSED).
 Rumor has it that his alcoholism cost Reed the role of James Bond in the late 1960s.
 On the night of his death, he had won four arm-wrestling bouts while heavily plastered.
 He also left behind a bar tab measured in thousands of Pounds Sterling for the Gladiator crew to take care of.
 (Newspapers noted the strange similarities between Reed's death and that of Robert Newton, who had played Bill Sykes in a 1948 production of Oliver Twist and died from one last bout of heavy drinking during the production of what was supposed to be his comeback picture, Around the World in 80 Days.)In fairness, Reed could be a nice guy when he was sober - though to be sure, such moments were relatively rare.
 One anecdote, recounted in Robert Sellers's book Hellraisers, describes Reed getting into a barroom brawl and roughing up several policemen.
 The incident was widely reported, less so its epilogue: Reed regretted the incident and sent the police a bouquet by way of apology.
+He also bought a man in a pub a house in Scotland simply because he promised he would if he became famous.
 Reed also avoided the womanizing of peers like Richard Burton, though his marriages were undoubtedly strained by his drinking problems.
 But even sober, Reed often indulged in crude sexism and enjoyed flashing and scandalizing bemused onlookers, both privately and publicly; alcoholism just pushed these traits Up to Eleven.
 By his own admission, Reed wasn't the easiest guy to live with.

 — Oliver Reed